About The Ferdinand Rebay Project

 Ferdinand Rebay was born in Vienna in 1880.
 He studied both violin and piano from an early age.
 His mother had studied piano with Anton Bruckner, and his father co-owned a publishing firm Rebay & Robitschek.

-After the war, he got his job back and he was active composing until his death in 1953.
-A significant amount of the manuscripts to his large productions can be found in The Abbey of Stift Heiligenkreuz Collection.
-Bergmann Edition will publish those 300 works that include the guitar, all of which are in possession of the Collection, over the next couple of years.
-We hope that classical guitar societies around the world will study this gem of the Late Romantic period in Vienna.
-MILENA VALCHEVA Milena Valcheva is a Bulgarian guitarist and engraver.
-In the year 1991, she graduated from the Academy of Music and Dance Arts – Plovdiv, with a Music Pedagogy major.
-In 2010 she earned a Doctor of Arts degree from the New Bulgarian University, Sofia.
-She is working at the Dobrin Petkov National School for Music and Dance Arts, and she has established herself as a trusted expert on digital music score-writing doing the prepress work for some of the most prestigious specialised publishing houses.
-She was a member of the former duo, Milena & Valentin Valchev Guitar Duo which she formed with her husband Valentin Valchev until his too-early death in 2014.
-Recently, Milena Valcheva joined a Ferdinand Rebay seminar arranged by musicologist Maria Gelew, PhD who catalogued Rebay’s works.
-Valcheva acknowledged the guitar treasures hidden in the archives of the Heiligenkreuz Abbey.
-In co-operation with The Abbey of Stift Heiligenkreuz Collection and Bergmann Edition, she is now engaged in preparing Rebay’s manuscripts for publishing.
-Some of the manuscripts are initially fingered for the guitar by Rebay’s niece, Gerta Hammerschmied, a guitarist to whom he dedicated a lot of his guitar compositions.
-Milena Valcheva critically goes through the pieces before publication, and the fingering and layout presented in this edition are to be attributed to Milena Valcheva only.
+Milena Valcheva graduated from the Academy of Music and Dance Arts – Plovdiv with a Music Pedagogy major.
+In 2010, she earned a Doctor of Arts degree from the New Bulgarian University, Sofia.
+She works at the Dobrin Petkov National School for Music and Dance Arts, and has established herself as a trusted expert on digital music score-writing doing the pre-press work for some of the most prestigious specialised publishing houses.
+She was a member of Milena & Valentin Valchev Guitar Duo which she formed with her husband Valentin Valchev until his death in 2014.
+Milena Valcheva has worked with the musicologist Dr. Maria Gelew, who has catalogued Rebay’s works.
+Some of the manuscripts in the Stift Heiligenkreuz collection were initially fingered for the guitar by Rebay’s niece, Gerta Hammerschmied, a guitarist to whom he dedicated a lot of his guitar compositions.
+Milena Valcheva critically went through the pieces before publication, and the fingering and layout presented in this edition are to be attributed to Milena Valcheva only.

 Go back to the published volumes ...